 - Muzzles (other than racing greyhound type muzzle)

-In the event that a race is cancelled due to reasons beyond our control, entrants can automatically be entered, free of charge into the next race if they wish.
+If an event is cancelled or postponed due to reasons beyond our control, entrants will automatically be entered, free of charge into the next (or rescheduled) race.

-By entering and taking part in the event, you consent to photographs of you being taken and used by Waggy Races and offered for resale.
+By entering and taking part in the event, you consent to photographs and videos of you being used for promotional purposes and offered for resale.